statsig-io/docs/docs/metrics/raw-events.md

 Statsig provides two unit identifiers by default: **User ID** and **Stable ID**.
 Select a unit identifier from the drop down to view all events that include the selected unit identifier.
 See the [guide to create custom ID type](https://docs.statsig.com/guides/experiment-on-custom-id-types#step-1---add-companyid-as-a-new-id-type-in-your-project-settings) to create additional unit identifiers for your project.

 ![Screen Shot 2022-06-07 at 10 58 26 AM](https://user-images.githubusercontent.com/101903926/172450890-4a4c95eb-a362-49a6-90ad-68f3460a933f.png)

+## Billing
+Statsig bills you for the [two types of raw events](/metrics/raw-events#types-of-raw-events) outlined above.

+1. An **Exposure Event** is recorded for billing when you check a user for assignment in a Feature Gate or Experiment, or check for a value using a Dynamic Config.

+   Note that:
+   - Statsig does not bill you for duplicate checks for the same user on the same Feature Gate, Experiment, or Dynamic Config within an hour.
+   - Statsig does not bill you for checks against Features Gates that are disabled.
+   - Statsig also does not bill you for checks for users who are in not participating in an experiment due to the allocation or targeting you have configured.

+2. A **Custom Event** is recorded for billing when you log an event using the Statsig SDK (or import from your data warehouse, or ingest from your data collector).
+Each event may contain multiple unit identifiers and used in multiple experiments.

+   Note that:
+   - Statsig bills custom events only once, regardless of the number of experiments where these events are used.